ideal-postcodes/postcodes.io/README.md

 $ importons /path/to/data/ONSPD/Data/data.csv
 ```

-Import process takes around 10 minutes to complete.
-You also the [PostGIS extension availble](http://postgis.net/install).
+The import process takes around 10 minutes to complete.

 **Run it**